apk/c-utils/README.md

 This is a set of unix utility program that I wrote because I found them helpful.

-## `rdlog`

-Like `tail -f`, except it always outputs the entire file, and it does also follow rename and recreation of the file.

 ## `aenv`

 Similar to `env`, but extended to a swiss army knife,